puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_windows_file_paths.markdown

 There are three cases where you might be dealing with mixed Puppet/Windows architectures:

 * You deliberately installed a 32-bit package on a 64-bit system, to maintain compatibility for certain modules until you're able to update their code for 64-bit Puppet.
-* You are running a 64-bit version Windows Server 2003 or 2003 R2, which is not supported by the 64-bit Puppet installer.
+* You are running a 64-bit version of Windows Server 2003 or 2003 R2, which is not supported by the 64-bit Puppet installer.
 * You are writing code that must support older versions of Puppet, which did not have 64-bit packages available.

 ### Compensating for Redirection

+In Puppet code, the easy way to access `system32` is to use [the `$system32` fact,](/facter/latest/core_facts.html#system32) available in **Puppet 3.7.3 and later.** It automatically compensates for file system redirection wherever necessary.

+Prior to 3.7.3, you can manually compensate.
 On systems affected by file system redirection, you can use the `sysnative` alias in place of `system32` whenever you need to access files in the system directory.
 (For example: `C:\Windows\sysnative\inetsrv\config\application Host.config` will point to `C:\Windows\system32\inetsrv\config\application Host.config`, not `C:\Windows\SysWOW64\inetsrv\config\application Host.config`.)

 **However,** note that `sysnative` is **only** a valid path when used within a 32-bit process running on a 64-bit Windows version.
 It **does not exist** when running an architecture-appropriate Puppet package.
-This means you can't simply use `sysnative` everywhere to access the correct files; you'll need to detect Puppet's run environment, then decide which path to use.
+This means you can't simply use `sysnative` everywhere to access the correct files; you'll need to use different file paths depending on Puppet's run environment.

-In Ruby plugin code, this is fairly straightforward.
+Prior to 3.7.3, there's no easy way for Puppet manifests to detect whether `sysnative` is available or necessary.
+Authors of public modules can choose to only support 3.7.3+, or can ship a renamed version of the `$system32` fact to support older versions.
+Private users can predict the mix of OS versions and architectures where their code will be run, and simply do the right thing for that environment.

+Finally, it's possible to automatically detect which directory to use in Ruby plugin code.
 Do something like [this example from the puppetlabs/powershell module](https://github.com/puppetlabs/puppetlabs-powershell/blob/master/lib/puppet/provider/exec/powershell.rb#L6-L13):

 {% highlight ruby %}
     commands :powershell =>